 How to be present for yoga practice?
 The practice of yoga is meant to calm both the body and the mind.
 With slow movements and a focus on breath, we learn to quiet the mind and focus on the present moment.
-Most often, we need to be calm enough to handle the stresses of daily life, regret over past actions, and worries about the future.
+Most often, we need to be calm enough to handle the stresses of daily life, regret past actions, and worry about the future.
 It is easier than it sounds to think only of the present moment.
-Our minds wander quickly, and thoughts tend to “snowball” toward worst case scenarios.
-When our minds are in an anxious state and we forget about the present, we may notice our breath quickens and our heart beats faster.
+Our minds wander quickly, and thoughts tend to “snowball” toward worst-case scenarios.
+When our minds are anxious and forget about the present, we may notice our breath quickens and our heart beats faster.
 Whatever we are doing in the present is quickly forgotten.

-To counter this snowball effect and to become calm and develop awareness, we must learn to be in the present.
+To counter this snowball effect, become calm, and develop awareness, we must learn to be present.
 This starts with a focus on the breath.
 Yoga posturing is a physical practice of the body’s core and limbs, which work alongside the breath.
-In a Vinyasa style class, as students move from one position to the next, the yoga instructor will note whether to breathe in or out, for example: “breathe in, upward-facing dog, breathe out, downward-facing dog,” and so on.
+In a Vinyasa-style class, as students move from one position to the next, the yoga instructor will note whether to breathe in or out, for example: “Breathe in, upward-facing dog, breathe out, downward-facing dog,” and so on.
 Breathing in this way with each posture allows the body to flow easier and gentler through the positions.
-This method is especially valuable for beginners who may feel that some of the movements are difficult to master at first.
+This method is precious for beginners who may feel that some movements are difficult to master.
 Adding the breath makes each position flow into the next and provides a fluidity that could not be achieved without being present for yoga practice.

 Here’s an Easy Way to Explain it to Your Students